5T33Z0/OC-Little-Translated/Content/I_Windows/Bloatfree_Win.md

 > [!TIP]
 >
-> If you want multimedia support, you should definitely uncomment the entries in the "Media Codecs" section of `CustomApps.txt`!
+> - If you want multimedia support, you should definitely uncomment the entries in the "Media Codecs" section of `CustomApps.txt`!
+> - Pre-Configured Config and CustomAppsList files can be found in the [UUPDump_Config](UUPDUmp_Config) section

 ## Troubleshooting